brimdata/zed/pkg/zson/docs/spec.md

 ## ZSON format

-ZSON is a UTF-8 encoded stream of "lines" where each line is terminated by a newline.
+ZSON is a UTF-8 encoded stream of "lines" where each line is terminated by newline.
 Each line is either a directive or a value.

 Directives and values, in turn, come in two flavors: regular and legacy.